dvanderrijst/dvanderrijst/README.md

 ### Hi there 👋

-Summary using the ABM Scraping Script
+Donna getting started with github

 `ls` show list of directory you are in.
 `mkdir {Name_of_new_directory}` make a new directory.
 `cd {Name_of_Directory}` open a directory.
 `cd ..` go a directory back.
 `open {name_file}` open a file.
 `cat {name_file}` concatenate files and redirect output in terminal.

+`git status` before adding to see what you have changed `git branch` to see what branch you are in
+`git checkout donna-website` to go to the branch donna-website `git fetch` retrieve information about the branch/repo/etc from github

 `git add .` adds a change in the working directory to the staging area.
 It tells Git that you want to include updates to a particular file in the next commit.
 `git commit -m "{name of what you did}"`give push a name.
 `git push` push it back on github.